 What I left out.
 I did include words about sexuality and alcohol.
 (I work with university students, and they begged me not to take this stuff out.)
 But I left out words about race, ethnicity, religion, disability, sexual orientation, and gender.
 The resulting ideas could be really fruitful, interesting, and important to explore.
 What would an anti-racist wastebasket look like?
 What about a wedding dress for men?
 However, unless a group sets firm ground rules for mutual respect and takes time together to unpack their assumptions, the lure of a cheap laugh may lead people to take the stereotype shortcut.
 I designed Protobot as a lightning-fast warm-up exercise; maybe I’ll make another version that’s better suited as a discussion tool.

 What I’m working on.
 A “clean” version with no drinking or sex (for workplaces and younger students).
 A way to hide the header, for projection and display.
+Translations into German and Spanish.
+A feminist version (heck yeah).

 Cross-posted to Medium.
 Thanks to beta-testers Clemens Buss, Afri Amu, Donia Hamdami, and Lilly Sassi for their ideas and feedback.